 - curriculum-based Individual Education Plan (IEP) informed by the SSG that sets out the student’s short-term and long-term learning goals based on the Victorian Curriculum, Abilities Based Learning and Education Support (ABLES) assessments and other relevant information

 - teaching and learning strategies that take account of a student’s background, experiences, individual personality and individual goals

 - opportunities for the student to develop knowledge, skills and behaviours in a range of domains and contexts

 - opportunities for all students to participate in classroom activities with other students.

 For further information about the Disability Discrimination Act 1992 and the Disability Standards for Education 2005 refer to:

 1.1 Inclusive education for students with disability

 The Department is committed to embedding inclusive education in all school environments for students with diverse learning needs.
 All Victorians, irrespective of the school they attend, where they live or their social or economic status, should have access to high quality education.

-For information and resources on Education for all, the Department's vision for inclusive education, refer to:
+For information and resources on the Department's vision for inclusive education, refer to:

 Reviewed 20 November 2022